m45t3r/snes9x4d/dingux-sdl/README.md

 It will generate a binary `snes9x4d` binary.
 You can them substitute `sd://emus/snes9x4d` contents with the ones in the generated directory.

+You can build this binary using [PGO](https://en.wikipedia.org/wiki/Profile-guided_optimization).
+To do this, first:

+    $ make -f Makefile.miyoo PGO=GENERATE

+To generate a binary with instrumentation.
+Put this in your Miyoo and play a little, but keep in mind that a PGO binary is very slow (so be patient, it is worth it).
+Afterwards, copy all files in `sd://emus/snes9x4d` to this directory and run:

+    $ make -f Makefile.miyoo PGO=APPLY

+To apply optimizations.
+A `profile.zip` file is included with a small playthrough during the first level of `Super Mario World`, but may be not updated.
+Also, keep in mind that if you want the best performance in your specific game it may be better to generate your playthrough of it.